sub-Void/theme-shift/README.md

 Modifies the hue, saturation, and lightness of all hex color values in a JSON object of unknown depth, or css file.
 In progress.

-Current state:
-- .css hex value conversion
-- .json traversing and hex value conversion
+Current state of this branch:
+- processJSON() is working. alters hex values within a json object.

 ##### Options: